-If a practice is canceled, Vicky will typically send an email, text or Facebook post by 3pm, so it will be important to use and email that you can monitor during the day.
+If a practice is canceled, Coach D will typically send an email, text or Facebook post by 3pm, so it will be important to use and email that you can monitor during the day.

 Are there additional expenses required by the athlete?